moldovancsaba/picflip/ARCHITECTURE.md

 4. Protected routes (admin, users, organizations) require valid authentication.
 5. The main page provides access to the admin interface and documentation.
 6. Legal acceptance for Terms & Conditions and Privacy Policy enforced.
-7. The admin interface allows configuration of multiple iframes through a MongoDB-backed API.
+7. The admin interface allows configuration of multiple projects through a MongoDB-backed API with "Projects" navigation.
-8. Each iframe configuration is accessible through a dynamic route at `/iframe/[id]`.
+8. Each project configuration is accessible through a dynamic route at `/iframe/[id]`.
 9. All styling is handled through styled-components to ensure consistent theming and responsive design.
-10. The application uses a context provider to manage and distribute iframe settings across components.
+10. The application uses a context provider to manage and distribute project settings across components.
+11. Real-time navigation updates are implemented using `usePathname` and `useRouter` hooks with automatic session refresh.
+12. The Header component provides dynamic menu visibility based on user authentication state and role.